christiansalvatore/elementes-ml-in-healthcare-iusspavia/README.md

 	* Overview
 	* Machine learning in healthcare: introduction with clinical examples and vocabulary
 * __Lesson #2__ __(May 12, 2023 \| 13:30-16:00) **Sala Riunioni**__ <br>
+	* Machine learning in healthcare: validation and evaluation of models
 * __Lesson #3__ __(June 8, 2023 \| 14:00-16:30) **Sala Riunioni**__ <br>

 * __Lesson #4__ __(June 15, 2023 \| 14:00-16:30) **Sala Riunioni**__ <br>